4.8 on

 When you see an answer that makes sense, save it and note what van model and year it’s built on.
 Small changes in roof ribs or wall curves can change how a design works in your own rig.

 Last, keep in mind that your van build doesn’t have to be perfect on day one.
-Many of the most useful van build tools come from people who have rebuilt their rigs two or three times after real-world use.
+Many of the most useful van build tools and camper conversion resources come from people who have rebuilt their rigs two or three times after real-world use.

 Plan your build so you can change things later.
 Use screws instead of glue where you can, leave access panels for wiring and plumbing, and avoid boxing in every inch of space with fixed cupboards.